swiftlang/swift-evolution/proposals/0315-placeholder-types.md

 let x: _ = 0.0 // type of x is inferred as Double
 ```

 Compared to other uses of this feature, top-level placeholders are clearly of more limited utility.
 In type annotations (as above), they merely serve as a slightly more explicit way to indicate "this type is inferred," and they are similarly unhelpful in `as` casts.
 There is *some* use for top-level placeholders in type expression position, particularly when passing a metatype value as a parameter.
-For instance, Combine's `setFailureType(to:)` operator could be used with a top-level placeholder to make conversions between failure types more lightweight wen necessary:
+For instance, Combine's `setFailureType(to:)` operator could be used with a top-level placeholder to make conversions between failure types more lightweight when necessary:

 ```swift
 let p: AnyPublisher<Int, Error> = Just<Int>().setFailureType(to: _.self).eraseToAnyPublisher()